Experiment Hazard Class 7.5 – Human Tissue/Materials

 - ESH 536 OSHA Blood Borne Pathogens training for Researchers MAY also be required.

-- Bio 200 Biosafety Training for Laboratory Researchers
+- Bio 200 Biosafety Training for Laboratory Researchers MAY be required

 - Bio 100 Introduction to the NIH Guidelines for Recombinant DNA (If needed)